jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-data.rst

 .. code-block:: bash

-   # Create two new directories to store your data
+   # Create a first directory, for example in your Documents folder
    $ mkdir tutorial
-   $ cd ~/tutorial
+   $ cd tutorial/

+   # Create a second directory inside the tutorial directory to store the acquired data
    $ mkdir raw_data
+   $ cd raw_data/

    # Create a new conda environment named "data"
-   $ conda create -n data python=3.9
+   $ conda create -n data python=3.8

    # Activate your "data" environment
    $ conda activate data